-- The next Scholarship application is scheduled to open in March or April.
+- The 2015 Scholarship application will open in March.
 Sign up to get an e-mail when it does.

 You can apply to the Scholarship Program if you are committed to primary care and accepted to or enrolled in a fully accredited training program for

 The scholarship pays tuition, fees, other educational costs, and provides a living stipend in return for a commitment to work at least 2 years at an approved outpatient facility in a medically underserved community.

 The scholarship can be awarded for as many as 4 years.
 With each year (or partial year) of support beyond the first year, the student agrees to provide one additional year of service, with a maximum of four years.

 Service begins upon graduation (and completion of primary care residency training for doctors and dentists).
 The NHSC helps scholars find a practice site that's right for them among the hundreds of NHSC-approved sites in medically underserved urban, rural and frontier communities across the U.S. When in service, scholars earn a market-rate salary, paid by the employing facility.
 Learn more about the service commitment: What You Need to Know: Health Professional Shortage Areas and Your Practice Site (PDF - 285 KB).